IBM/MAX-ResNet-50/README.md

-# IBM Code Model Asset Exchange: ResNet-50 on ImageNet
+# IBM Code Model Asset Exchange: ResNet-50 Image Classifier

 This repository contains code to instantiate and deploy an image classification model.
 This model recognizes the 1000 different classes of objects in the [ImageNet 2012 Large Scale Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/2012/).
 The model consists of a deep convolutional net using the ResNet-50 architecture that was trained on the ImageNet-2012 data set.
 The input to the model is a 224x224 image, and the output is a list of estimated class probilities.